-Traditionally, if you propped the board up next to you and it came up to your chin then this board would be the right size for you.
-But, in reality, there are actually a number of factors that determine the perfect board length!
+Traditionally, if you propped the board up next to you and it came up to your chin then it would be the right size for you.
+But, in reality, there are a number of factors that determine the perfect board length!
 Generally speaking, the more you weigh, the longer the board should be.
 The same can be said for your height.
-The taller you are, the longer the board should ideally be.
+The taller you are, the longer the board should be.

-How to choose the right snowboard
+How to choose the best beginner snowboard

 The first thing you need to decide is what style of snowboarding you want to take up.
 At Chill Factore, we have the slopes, space and technical elements to learn a multitude of styles.
 Freestyle and park boards are generally shorter, lighter and twin-tipped for hitting park features, such as rails and jumps.
 Freestyle boards are more similar to skateboards in style than other snowboard types.
 In comparison, freeride boards are specifically crafted for steeper technical rides.